 - Opportunity to plan, implement, evaluate an engaging learning activity, as well as, provide peer feedback, for a lesson utilising ICT.

-To enrol in this course you must meet the Teacher Education Admission Milestone.
 If you have successfully completed EDUC2101 you cannot enrol in this course.

 Project: ICT Resource Task